gluster/gbench/README.md

 # Gluster Performance Benchmarking

-This git repository is aimed towards providing various Gluster benchmarking tests and their resultant metrics, across runs, on different HW profiles.
+This repository is aimed towards providing various Gluster benchmarking tests and the result metrics, across runs, on different HW profiles.

-The vision of this project is, to provide metrics and guidelines on Gluster performance, across workloads and releases, on varying hardware stacks.
+The goal of this project is, to provide metrics and guidelines on Gluster performance, across workloads and releases, on different hardware stacks.

-The current work is towards providing a set of Gluster performance tests, that can be replicated on any hardware or Gluster configuration and, to further provide means to publish test results from these hardware configurations regularly.
+The current work is towards providing a set of Gluster performance tests, that can be replicated on any hardware or Gluster configuration and, to further provide means to regularly publish test results from these hardware configurations

 The intention of starting as above, is to kick-off regular regression runs of Gluster, across various supported release milestones, and to report any